History of the Tampa Bay Buccaneers: 2008

-On January 28, the Buccaneers re-signed head coach Jon Gruden and GM Bruce Allen through the 2011 season.
-Also during the offseason, the Buccaneers expressed interest in acquiring QB Brett Favre from Green Bay, but he eventually signed with the New York Jets instead.
-The 2008 regular season began with a loss to New Orleans, followed by three wins, a loss to Denver, two more wins, a defeat in Dallas, and four wins over the Chiefs, Vikings, Lions, and Saints.
+On January 28, the Buccaneers re-signed head coach Jon Gruden and general manager Bruce Allen through the 2011 season.
+Also during the offseason, the Buccaneers expressed interest in acquiring quarterback Brett Favre from the Green Bay Packers, but he eventually signed with the New York Jets instead.
+The 2008 regular season began with a loss to the New Orleans Saints, followed by three wins, a loss to the Denver Broncos, two more wins, a defeat to the Dallas Cowboys, and four wins over the Kansas City Chiefs, Minnesota Vikings, Detroit Lions, and Saints.
 At 9–3, the Buccaneers were close to guaranteeing their place in the playoffs, with 4 games remaining in the season.
-However, they fell to Carolina on Monday Night Football, which ended their chances of successfully repeating as division champions.
-They next lost to Atlanta in overtime, followed by their first home loss of the season to San Diego.
+However, they fell to the Carolina Panthers on Monday Night Football, which ended their chances of successfully repeating as division champions.
+They next lost to the Atlanta Falcons in overtime, followed by their first home loss of the season to the San Diego Chargers.

-The final week of the season still held playoff hopes, although it would take a Buccaneers win over Oakland coupled with a Dallas loss.
+The final week of the season still held playoff hopes, although it would take a Buccaneers win over the Oakland Raiders coupled with a Dallas Cowboys loss.
 The Buccaneers couldn't hold their 4th quarter lead against the Raiders, and lost 31–24.
-Adding insult to injury, Dallas lost their final game against Philadelphia, giving the Eagles the final wild card playoff spot over Dallas and the Bucs.
+Adding insult to injury, Dallas lost their final game against the Philadelphia Eagles, giving the Eagles the final wild card playoff spot over Dallas and the Buccaneers.
 Having finished 9–7 and missing the playoffs, Jon Gruden was fired January 16, 2009, almost one year to the date he received a contract-extension.
-GM Bruce Allen was fired on the same date as well.
+General manager Bruce Allen was fired on the same date as well.
 This would usher in a wholesale change of coaches and players leading up to the 2009 season, with Raheem Morris being elevated to head coach on January 17.